SebasAB/SebasAB/README.md

 - 👋 Hi, I’m @SebasAB (Sebastián Aliaga)
 - 👀 I’m interested in Web Development in general.
-But I'm liking a lot working in the backend, so maybe I'll take that path, I'm not quite sure yet.
+I consider myself a Fullstack Dev.
-- 🌱 I’m currently learning JS, next I'll be learning React, MongoDB, NodeJS and Express to have the MERN stack.
+- 🌱 I am a full-stack junior developer proficient in JavaScript (ReactJS, NextJS, NodeJS) and TypeScript, with experience in Python and some C#.
+I possess AWS knowledge as a certified Cloud Practitioner, acquired through various relevant courses.
 - 💞️ I’m looking to collaborate on any web projects.
 - 📫 How to reach me?
 Send me an email: sebasaliaga2515@gmail.com